Shape My Face: Registering 3D Face Scans by Surface-to-Surface Translation: Related Work

 Linear morphable models for the human face were first introduced in the seminal work of \cite{Blanz1999}.
 The authors proposed to model the variability of human facial anatomy by applying Principal Component Analysis (PCA) \citep{Pearson1901,Hotelling1933} to 200 laser scans (100 male and 100 female) of young adults in a neutral pose.
 Scans were aligned by image registration in the UV space with a regularized form of optical flow.
 The resulting set of components forms an orthogonal basis of faces that can be manipulated to synthesize new faces. \cite{Amberg2008} extended the PCA approach to handle expressions for expression invariant 3D face recognition, using scans registered directly with NICP \citep{Amberg2007}. \cite{Patel2009} introduced the widely-used Basel Face Model (BFM), also trained on 200 scans registered with NICP.
 It is only with the work of \cite{Booth2016,Booth2018} that a morphable model trained on a large heterogeneous population, known as the Large Scale Face Model (LSFM) was made available.
 The authors use the BFM template and a modification of the NICP algorithm, along with automated pruning strategies, to build a high quality model of the human face from almost 10000 subjects.
 LSFM is trained on neutral scans only, but can be combined with a bank of facial expressions, such as the popular FaceWarehouse \citep{Cao2014}.

-Multilinear extensions of linear morphable models have been considered as soon as \cite{Vlasic:2005:FTM:1073204.1073209} where a tensor factorization was used to model different modes of variation independently (\eg, identity and expression) with applications to face transfer, and refined by \cite{Bolkart2015}.
+Multilinear extensions of linear morphable models have been considered as early as \cite{Vlasic:2005:FTM:1073204.1073209} where a tensor factorization was used to model different modes of variation independently (\eg, identity and expression) with applications to face transfer, and refined by \cite{Bolkart2015}.
 However, the multilinear approach requires every combination of subject and expression to be present exactly once in the dataset, a requirement that can be both hard to satisfy and limiting in practice. \cite{Salazar2014} proposed an explicit decomposition into blendshapes as an alternative.
+In \cite{Li2017}, the authors propose to combine an articulated jaw with linear blending to obtain a non-linear model of facial expressions.